Pune’s air quality is deteriorating by the day and it is about time the authorities start serious monitoring of the air quality…

 No effective measures are taken either to get them under control.”

 Air pollution can be dangerous to kids as it also leads to some long-term diseases like bronchitis, shortness of breath, coughing, pulmonary oedema and pneumonitis.

-At an individual level, apart from masks or installing air purifiers at home, nothing much can be off significant help.
+At an individual level, apart from masks or installing air purifiers at home, nothing much can be of significant help.
+But that hasn’t stopped most homeowners from trying their best to ensure that the air quality of their home is good for them, with some hiring a mold air quality consulting company to ensure that they are living in a safe environment.
 However, on a larger scale, the city should build a good and well-networked health data system.

 Regular monitoring of the air quality and taking preventive measures to control it, should be made essential and done on priority, Dr. Pansare added.

 Jayesh Shirkhe, Businessman opines.
 “Artificial lungs if installed in Pune city won’t even need a day to turn black.

 Undoubtedly, Delhi has very high pollution levels, but soon Pune will be worse than Delhi for its poor air quality.”

 Vehicular pollution contributes a lot to air pollution and yet there has been no regular checks for PUC or other methods to contain the pollution in the city.
 The government has been very negligent towards it.

 Shirkhe further shares, I think if we have buses running with a good frequency purely on green fuels, it may help to get the situation under control.
 Another measure could be the banning the old vehicles or the ones which emit black smoke.